East German poster C0169

 War posters--Germany (East)

-East German poster collection political series, Collection #0169, Special Collections Research Center, George Mason University Libraries.
+East German poster collection political series, C0169, Special Collections and Archives, George Mason University Libraries.

 Purchased from Thomas Hill in 2009.